jrockwood/injected-console/README.md

 yarn add @jrockwood/injected-console
 ```

-Note that if you're using TypeScript, the type definitions are already include in this library and
+Note that if you're using TypeScript, the type definitions are already included in this library and
-don't need to be added via yarn.
+don't need to be added via npm/yarn.

 ## Examples